 Following the creation of Wilson College in 1968, a similar set-up was created in 1970 with the Princeton Inn (now Forbes) College.

 While the advent of coeducation in 1969 led to significant changes in campus housing and social life, Wilson and Forbes remained the only residential colleges for over a decade, each offering housing to undergraduates for four years.
 The early 1980s saw the establishment of the residential college system as we know it today, with an integration of dining, social, and academic life.
 Holder and Madison Halls were repurposed as Rockefeller College in the fall of 1982, with Mathey and Butler Colleges joining the fold the following academic year.
 As the size of the undergraduate student body expanded, Whitman was added as the sixth college, opening in the fall of 2007.
-With the addition of Whitman, the current system of two-year and four-year paired colleges was established, with the goal of fostering contact among freshmen, sophomores, and upperclassmen, as well as graduate students and faculty.
+With the addition of Whitman, the current system of two-year and four-year paired colleges was established, with the goal of fostering contact among first-year students, sophomores, and upperclassmen, as well as graduate students and faculty.